 There’s plenty of misinformation circling around out there about IRS audits.
 It’s time to clear the air and get the facts.

-Research and hard facts tell us everything we need to know – less than 1% of the tax-paying population whose annual earned income falls between $15,000 and $100,000 experience an IRS audit each year.
+Research and hard facts tell us everything we need to know – less than about 1% of the tax-paying population experience an IRS audit each year.
 The odds are that slim.
+In fact, the latest IRS report shows that approximately .5% of all tax returns were examined in 2017.

 When you combine the small chance of actually being audited with being accurate and honest on your tax return, your anxiety about being audited should begin to diminish.